 Næss, P. & Xue, J. (2016).
 Housing standards, environmental sustainability and social welfare.
 In: Næss, P. & Price, L. (eds.)
 Crisis System: A Critical realist and critical environmental critique of contemporary economics, pp. 130-148 London: Routledge.
 (19 p.)

-Lectures, seminar, project work.
-A minimum of 80% attendance is required.
+A minimum of 80% attendance is required for lectures and seminars.

-The assessment will be based primarily on the project group assignment, but it will also take into regard active participation in the lecture sessions.
+The assessment will be based on the project group assignment.
 The evaluation of the project group assignment will be made by an external censor.
 The project group assignment will be evaluated in the A-F grading scale.

 Minimum Requirements for entrance to higher education in Norway (general admission)